 February 15: Leibowitz argues to the U.S. Supreme Court that black citizens were excluded from the jury.

-January 24: Ozie Powell attacks police, while being transported, is shot in the head, but lives; mentality challenged for the rest of his life.
+January 24: Ozie Powell attacks police while being transported, is shot in the head, but lives; mentality challenged for the rest of his life.

-July: Clarence Norris convicted of rape, sentenced to death; Andy Wright convicted, sentenced to 99 years; Charlie Weems convicted, sentenced to 75 years; Ozie Powell pleads guilty to assaulting Sheriff Edgar Blalock, sentenced to 20 years; Roy Wright and Eugene charges dropped because of age at time of crime, and years already served in prison; Olen Montgomery and Willie Roberson charges dropped because the state no longer sees them as guilty
+July: Clarence Norris convicted of rape, sentenced to death; Andy Wright convicted, sentenced to 99 years; Charlie Weems convicted, sentenced to 75 years; Ozie Powell pleads guilty to assaulting Sheriff Edgar Blalock, sentenced to 20 years; Roy Wright and Eugene charges dropped because of age at the time of the crime, and years already served in prison; Olen Montgomery and Willie Roberson charges dropped because the state no longer sees them as guilty

 August-November: Four remaining boys are not paroled by Governor Grieves because they upset him

 September: Charlie Weems is paroled